 Director of Medical Physics Graduate Program at Duke Kunshan University

 Associate Director of Medical Physics Graduate Program, Duke University

 Director of Radiation Physics Division, Department of Radiation Oncology, Duke University Health System

 Fang-Fang YIN is a professor and director of radiation physics in radiation oncology department at Duke University.
 He obtained BS in physics from Zhejiang University and MS in physics from Bowling Green State University, and PhD in medical physics from the University of Chicago.
 Prof. Yin’s research focuses on stereotactic radiosurgery, stereotactic body radiation therapy, treatment planning optimization, knowledge guided radiation therapy, intensity-modulated radiation therapy, image-guided radiation therapy, oncological imaging and informatics, and quality improvement and assurance.

-Adjunct Associate Professor in Medical Physics, Duke Kunshan University
+Adjunct Professor in Medical Physics, Duke Kunshan University